Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated Model Fusion

 \subsection{Bayesian~Methods}

 Bayesian non-parametric machinery is applied to federated deep learning by matching and combining neurons for model fusion.
 Yurochkin et al.~\cite{yurochkin2019bayesian} proposed probabilistic federated neural matching (PFNM) using a Beta Bernoulli Process to model the multi-layer perceptron (MLP) weight parameters.
-Observing the permutation invariance of fully connected layers, the proposed FGNM algorithm first matches the neurons of neural models of clients to the global neurons.
+Observing the permutation invariance of fully connected layers, the proposed PFNM algorithm first matches the neurons of neural models of clients to the global neurons.
 It then aggregates via maximum a posteriori estimation of global neurons.
 However, the authors only considered simple MLP architectures.
-FedMA~\cite{wang2020federated} extends PFNM to convolutional and recurrent neural networks by matching and averaging hidden elements, specifically, channels for CNNs and hidden units for RNNs.
+FedMA~\cite{wang2020federated} extends PFNM to convolutional and recurrent neural networks by matching and averaging hidden elements, specifically channels for CNNs and hidden units for RNNs.
 It solves the matched averaging objective by iterative optimization.
+Through theoretical analysis, \citet{xiao2023bayesian} found that global information can be omitted by PFNM.
+To fix this missing global information issue, an algorithm that conducts neural aggregation with full information (NAFI) is developed.
+NAFI introduces KL divergence-based penalty term to help complete the full information so that the missing information problem can be alleviated.

+To obtain a more robust prediction via model aggregation, \citet{chen2020fedbe} leveraged Bayesian techniques to sample high-quality models and aggregate the outputs of these models via Bayesian model ensemble.
+The proposed algorithm is termed FedBE, which has demonstrated applicability to deep networks and different heterogeneous scenarios.
+To tackle the model overfitting problem, \citet{zhang2022personalized} proposed pFedBayes, a novel personalized FL method based on Bayesian variational inference, where all network parameters can be represented by probability distributions.
+Both the local and global models are formulated as Bayesian neural networks.
+The server aims to minimize the KL divergence between global distribution and local distributions, while the clients aim to minimize the construction error on local private data and the KL divergence with global distribution.